Horse64/core.horse64.org/docs/How to Contribute.md

 in the [main repository of the core.horse64.org package]( /docs/Resources.md#standard-library), it's inside the `docs` folder.
 Feel free to suggest improvements.
-⚠️ **We currently ask you don't use AI-based texts or suggestions, like ChatGPT etc.** ⚠️
+⚠️ **We cannot accept any text that used AI-based text generation or suggestions, like "ChatGPT" etc., [see here](#why-ai-contributions-are-not-allowed).** ⚠️

 Contribute funding